-As an officer, or director of a company, or co-shareholder you can’t always please everyone, especially shareholders.
-Sometimes an unhappy shareholder sues the board of directors on behalf of the corporation.
-This is called a derivative lawsuit.
+As an officer or director of a company, you can’t always please everyone, especially all shareholders.
+Sometimes an unhappy shareholder or shareholders sue the board of directors and corporate officers on behalf of the corporation alleging actionable wrongdoing or failure to act.
+This type of legal action is called a derivative corporate lawsuit.
 In response, the corporation and/or its directors hire legal representation to defend them from individual liability.
-When a case like this is brought before us to review, the company first thinks of the business judgment rule.
-This defense is most frequently cited in shareholder litigation and various other director and officer liability lawsuits.
-The rule provides protection against many claims and demands made by minority interest shareholders.
-There are some important issues that clients and shareholders need to evaluate regarding this defense.
+When a case like this is brought to us for review, we first think of the business judgment rule.
+This defense is most frequently cited in shareholder litigation and involves director/officer liability.
+The business judgment rule provides protection against many claims made by minority shareholders against the corporation and its officers/directors.
+There are some important issues that need to be evaluated regarding this defense.
 This page will offer a general introduction to the business judgment rule as applied in New Jersey.

-Although shareholders own the corporation, it is the directors who are charged with the management of its business and affairs.
-That’s the legal obligation of a board under New Jersey corporation laws.
+Although shareholders own the corporation, it is the directors and officers who are charged with the management and significant decisions of the company.
+That’s the law under New Jersey’s corporation statutes.

-The business judgment rule “protects a board of directors and its officers from being second-guessed on decisions affecting business affairs except in instances of fraud, self-dealing, or unconscionable conduct.”
-One of the purposes of the rule is to “promote and protect the full and free exercise of the power of management given to the directors and management.”
+The business judgment rule “protects a board of directors and its officers from being second-guessed on decisions affecting business affairs except when claims of fraud, self-dealing, and/or unconscionable conduct are alleged.”
+One of the purposes of the rule is to “promote and protect the full and free exercise of the power of management given to the directors and officers.”
 The rule also serves to recruit qualified businessmen and women to serve as directors/officers who are willing to approve responsible entrepreneurial risks inherent in running a business.
 Generally, the business judgment rule reflects a judicial reluctance to interfere with business decisions absent a showing of bad faith.
-Remember, judges are lawyers and generally not very qualified to run the affairs of a corporation or business of which they know very little.
+Remember, judges are lawyers and generally many lawyers are not very qualified to run the affairs of a corporation or business of which they know very little.

 The business judgment rule is not absolute.
-Rather, it is a “rebuttable presumption” that places an initial burden on the person who challenges a corporate decision to demonstrate the decision-maker’s “self-dealing or other illegal or inappropriate factor”.
-If the challenger meets that initial burden, the burden of proof shifts to the defendant directors or officers to show that their actions were, in fact, fair to the corporation.
+Rather, it is a “rebuttable presumption” that places the initial burden on the person who challenges corporate decision makers to demonstrate that their management of the company is more about the welfare of the corporation than their self-dealing or other illegal or inappropriate influence”.
+If the challenger meets that initial burden, the burden of proof shifts to the director(s) or officer(s) to show that their actions were, in fact, fair to the corporation.
 By law, a breach of legal duties, i.e., due care, loyalty, and good faith — negates benefits that flow from the business judgment rule and permits a challenger to void an action of the board under the entire fairness standard.

-Directors and officers owe a fiduciary duty to the corporation and, by extension, its shareholders.
-The breach of that duty imposes personal liability on the director and enables individual shareholders to initiate a derivative claim on behalf of the corporation, especially when the corporation is complicit in the action.
+Directors and officers owe a fiduciary duty to the corporation and, by extension, to its shareholders.
+A breach of that duty imposes personal liability on the director and enables individual shareholders to file a derivative lawsuit in the name of the corporation itself, especially when a majority of directors are complicit in the action.

 The Business Judgment Rule and Oppressed Minority Shareholders